security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 1\) Multiple units operate as part of an “operation” focused on a specific mission.
 2\) Multiple units “lend” or otherwise deploy personnel who operate under the command of a force composition like a "Joint Task Force" or "Operation", which usually has a commander of its own.

 > Example: soldiers from `1 Division` are deployed to the northeast of Nigeria to operate under `Operation BOYANA`. `1 Division` has a commander, but the soldiers as part of `Operation BOYANA` likely report to and take orders from the commander of `Operation BOYANA`.
 When the soldiers are done with their rotation, after several months, they return to their “home unit” `1 Division`.
-So while `Operation BOYANA` commands some soldiers who are part of `1 Division` it doesn’t technically command all of the soldiers of `1 Division` \(otherwise it would be the parent unit\) These operations - joint task forces, and so on - should have their own distinct `Organization` entries.
+So while `Operation BOYANA` commands some soldiers who are part of `1 Division` it doesn’t technically command all of the soldiers of `1 Division` \(otherwise it would be the parent unit\).

-We treat task forces, operations, peace keeping missions that are constitued via a membership of other organizations as distinct organizations.
+We treat task forces, operations, peacekeeping missions and anything else represented in this field as distinct organizations which must have their own record in the system.

 ## Membership: Date first cited {#organization_membership_date_first_cited}